pegulabs/terms/privacy_policy.md

 ### 3.2 Profiles

-We use your Personal Information and Settings to create your Pegu Account and profile page.
+We use your Personal Information and Settings to create your advicedrop Account and profile page.
 Your profile page page may include, among other things, your first and last name, your profile picture and your location.
-You can include other items of Personal Information in your profile page as you choose – including, but not limited to, a list of the SN groups to which you belong, a list of your SN friends or connections who are also Members of Pegu, SNs you have connected to your Pegu Account, a bio, and links to your Business Cards, if applicable (all such information comprises your profile information).
+You can include other items of Personal Information in your profile page as you choose – including, but not limited to, a list of the SN groups to which you belong, a list of your SN friends or connections who are also Members of advicedrop, SNs you have connected to your advicedrop Account, a bio, and links to your Business Cards, if applicable (all such information comprises your profile information).
 Profile information you provide may be publicly visible to all users of the Service and consequently should reflect how much you want others to know about